ctindel/softwareinblue.com/content/episode/episode8.md

 +++
-Description = "Your hosts Steve Mayzak and Chad Tindel are joined by Timo Jokiaho, Chief Technologist - Global Telco at Red Hat where he focuses on network functions virtualisation (NFV) and containers going towards 5G.
-This is a pure tech episode focusing on 5G telco innovations and how the telco stack is changing to be more software and cloud based running on Kubernetes." aliases = ["/8"] author = "Chad" date = "2021-09-22T12:00:00-05:00" episode = "7" episode_image = "img/logos/logo-170x170.png" explicit = "no" guests = ["timojokiaho"]
+Description = "Your hosts Steve Mayzak and Chad Tindel are joined by Timo Jokiaho, Chief Technologist - Global Telco at Red Hat where he focuses on network functions virtualization (NFV) and containers going towards 5G.
+This is a pure tech episode focusing on 5G telco innovations and how the telco stack is changing to be more software and cloud based running on Kubernetes." aliases = ["/8"] author = "Chad" date = "2021-09-22T12:00:00-05:00" episode = "8" episode_image = "img/logos/logo-170x170.png" explicit = "no" guests = ["timojokiaho"]